netscaler/netscaler-k8s-ingress-controller/docs/deploy/azure-cic-url.md

-# Get Citrix Ingress Controller Image URL on Azure Marketplace
+# Get Citrix Ingress Controller from Azure Marketplace

 This guide explains the steps to create the URL for CIC image on Azure Markerplace.